 - Has a 5-point harness.
 This type of harness attaches at both shoulders, both hips, and between the baby’s legs and is considered the safest.

 - Is rear-facing.
 Until your child is a minimum of 1 year old and weighs 20 lbs, he or she must ride in a rear-facing car seat.

 Buckle baby in safely:

-Harness straps should be placed through the slot at (or below) baby's shoulder level
+- Harness straps should be placed through the slot a (or below) baby’s shoulder level.

-Chest clips should be placed at the the baby's armpit level
+- Chest clips should be placed at the baby’s armpit level.

 Handling a Newborn